 Your email address is not necessarily your login user name.
 It can be, but often people choose something else as their user name.
 If you did use your email address as your username, be sure to include all portions of the email address, including the @ sign, or it will not recognize your user name.

-If you are having issues with the website, the most efficient way to get it resolved it to fill out the form below, which will send an email message to email@example.com.
-This message will be sent to the website manager for It's In The Bag, and to Kerensa Hardy - owner of It's In The Bag.
+If you are having issues with the website, the most efficient way to get it resolved is to send an email message to firstname.lastname@example.org.

 In order to most effectively and efficiently resolve a website issue you are having, when you contact us please include the following information:

 As stated above, you must activate your account before you can login.
 To activate your account, go to the email message you received from It's In The Bag when you registered and click on the link to activate your account.
 Now you should be able to login using the password you used at the time you registered.

 Also, if you used your email address and your username, please enter your complete email address including the @ sign.

 Some website issues can be resolved by clearing out your webs browser's cache and cookies.
 Please scroll down the page for: